-“Many women overlook working the pectoral muscles, which eventually leads to upper-body weakness,” says Angeles Burke, Celsius Director of Fitness & Wellness.
-"Give your 'girls' a lift by adding this exercise to your workout routine," says Burke.
-She shares some of her best moves for perkier boobs.
-Complete four sets of 10 repetitions per move.
+“Many women overlook working the pectoral muscles, which eventually leads to upper-body weakness,” says Angeles Burke, Celsius Director of Fitness & Wellness and one of our favorite fitness experts.
+“Give your ‘girls’ a lift by adding this exercise to your workout routine.”

 Grasping a dumbbell in each hand, sit on an incline bench.
 Elevate your arms so they’re straight and your palms are facing each other (the dumbbells should be touching).
 From here, slowly open up your arms while maintaining a slight bend at the elbows until they are nearly parallel with the floor.
 Breathe in and push your chest out while lowering your arms.
 Breathe out and push your arms back up to starting position.

 2. Incline chest press